Two-dimensional categorified Hall algebras: Introduction

 For certain choices of the quiver $\calQ$, the cotangent stack $\sfT^\ast \mathscr{R}ep(\calQ)$ is a stack parameterizing coherent sheaves on a surface.
 Thus the corresponding algebra can be seen as an example of a CoHA associated to a surface.
 This is the case when the quiver is the one-loop quiver $\calQ_1$: indeed, $\sfT^\ast \mathscr{R}ep(\calQ_1)$ coincides with the stack $\mathscr{C}oh_0(\C^2)$ parameterizing zero-dimensional sheaves on the complex plane $\C^2$.
 In particular, the elliptic Hall algebra can be seen as an algebra attached to zero-dimensional sheaves on $\C^2$.

 Another example of two-dimensional CoHA is the \textit{Dolbeault CoHA} of a curve.
 Let $X$ be a smooth projective curve and let $\mathscr{H}iggs(X)$ be the stack\footnote{Note that the truncation of the derived stack $\bfCoh(X_\Dol)$ is isomorphic to $\mathscr{H}iggs(X)$.} of Higgs sheaves on $X$.
-Then the Borel-Moore homology of the stack $\mathscr{H}iggs(X)$ of Higgs sheaves on $X$ is endowed with the structure of a convolution algebra.
+Then the Borel--Moore homology of the stack $\mathscr{H}iggs(X)$ of Higgs sheaves on $X$ is endowed with the structure of a convolution algebra.
 Such an algebra has been introduced by the second-named author and Schiffmann in \cite{Sala_Schiffmann}.
 In \cite{Minets_Hall}, independently Minets has introduced the Dolbeault CoHA in the rank zero case.
-Thanks to the Beauville-Narasimhan-Ramanan correspondence, the Dolbeault CoHA can be interpreted as the CoHA of torsion sheaves on $\sfT^\ast X$ such that their support is proper over $X$.
+Thanks to the Beauville--Narasimhan--Ramanan correspondence, the Dolbeault CoHA can be interpreted as the CoHA of torsion sheaves on $\sfT^\ast X$ such that their support is proper over $X$.
 In particular, Minets' algebra is an algebra attached to zero-dimensional sheaves on $\sfT^\ast X$.
-Such an algebra coincides with Negut's \textit{shuffle algebra} \cite{Negut_shuffle} of a surface $S$ when $S=\sfT^\ast X$.
+Such an algebra coincides with Negu\c{t}'s \textit{shuffle algebra} \cite{Negut_shuffle} of a surface $S$ when $S=\sfT^\ast X$.

-Negut's algebra of a smooth surface $S$ is defined by means of \textit{Hecke correspondences} depending on zero-dimensional sheaves on $S$, and its construction comes from a generalization of the realization of the elliptic Hall algebra in \cite{SV_elliptic} via Hecke correspondences.
-Zhao \cite{Zhao_Hall} constructed the cohomological Hall algebra of the moduli stack of zero-dimensional sheaves on a smooth surface $S$ and fully established the relation between this CoHA and Negut's algebra of $S$.
+Negu\c{t}'s algebra of a smooth surface $S$ is defined by means of \textit{Hecke correspondences} depending on zero-dimensional sheaves on $S$, and its construction comes from a generalization of the realization of the elliptic Hall algebra in \cite{SV_elliptic} via Hecke correspondences.
+Zhao \cite{Zhao_Hall} constructed the cohomological Hall algebra of the moduli stack of zero-dimensional sheaves on a smooth surface $S$ and fully established the relation between this CoHA and Negu\c{t}'s algebra of $S$.
 A stronger, independently obtained result is due to Kapranov and Vasserot \cite{KV_Hall}, who defined the CoHA associated to a category of coherent sheaves on a smooth surface $S$ with proper support of a fixed dimension.